Catalan separatists eye election boost to defy Spain over independence

 The vote may also act as a catalyst for the Spanish general election due in December.

-Depending on who forms a government in Madrid, constitutional reform to recognise Catalonia as a nation within the Spanish state may even be on the cards.
+Depending on who forms a government in Madrid, constitutional reform to recognize Catalonia as a nation within the Spanish state may even be on the cards.

 With separatists saying independence is the only solution and the next Spanish government unlikely to enjoy the strong and stable majority it would need in a new era of fragmented politics, however, any talks with Catalonia may be a hard sell.